 Maybe that’s why I still have that goofy cat.

-Gifts take on a whole new meaning, a whole new importance, when paired with a story.
+Gifts take on a whole new meaning, whole new importance when paired with a story.
 You don’t need to weave an inter-twangled-darn-near-Best-Seller story.
 It can be as simple as a thought that was evoked when you saw the gift, or a memory that was “re-remembered” when you laid eyes on the gift for the first time.

 Now, I’m not saying giving someone 6 Christmas fruitcakes and pair it with a story of how you used for weight in your vehicle in the winter.
 A crappy gift is still a crappy gift even if it does have an entertaining story to go with it.
 Gift-giving with a story simply takes it to the next level and makes the gift go from ordinary, to extraordinary.